SairajMN/daily-logger/daily-task.md

 - Deploying a smart contract to the local blockchain iii
 - Learnt about Transaction
 - private key safety 2
-- lesson - 19
+- IMPORTANT
-- Interacting with a smart contract using the CLI
+  - Never use A Env file

 15/07/2024

--
+- Interacting with a smart contract using the CLI